mmistakes/made-mistakes-jekyll/_posts/2012-09-25-bulletproofjen-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @bulletproofjenn"
+title: "Striped swimsuit on the beach"
 description: "PaperFaces portrait of @bulletproofjenn drawn with Paper by 53 on an iPad."
 image: paperfaces-bulletproofjenn-twitter-lg
 thumb: paperfaces-bulletproofjenn-twitter-150.jpg